 We want to believe — we have to believe — that the havoc wreaked by this pandemic won’t last forever.
 Someday, perhaps sooner and not later, we’ll return to our offices, our college dorms, our favorite bars, our daycares and shopping malls and local businesses.
 For some of these destinations, it will be too late.
 Month after month of lockdowns and restrictions, plus the unforgivable failure of government at the highest reaches to take COVID seriously, will leave pockmarks all across our landscape — not to mention the psychic holes caused by hundreds of thousands of deaths.

 In the midst of so much misery, it may seem trivial to quibble about the loss of something as ephemeral as the snow day.
-But the other day, I read a long article in the Wall Street Journal about the many perks and concessions businesses are offering by way of “creative solutions” to worker burnout brought on by the pandemic.
+But late last year, I read a long article in the Wall Street Journal about the many perks and concessions businesses are offering by way of “creative solutions” to worker burnout brought on by the pandemic.
 It quoted Hilton hotels chief administrative officer Matthew Schuyler as saying, “I don’t think we’ve yet come to grips with the mental impact this is having on all of us.”
 Among the benefits that employers hope will offset this impact: increased counseling, well-being check-ins, “good news” memos, child-care benefits — oh, and what the WSJ called “surprise days off,” a.k.a. snow days for grown-ups.
 What a concept.